Rade Milovanović

-Rade Milovanović (born 12 November 1954), is a Bosnian chess International Master (IM) (1988) who has represented the United States since 2002, and was a Chess Olympiad team silver medalist in 1994.
+Rade Milovanović (12 November 1954 – 3 February 2024) was a Bosnian chess International Master (IM) (1988) who has represented the United States since 2002, and was a Chess Olympiad team silver medalist in 1994.

 Biography

 In 1972, in Tuzla Rade Milovanović won the Bosnia and Herzegovina Junior Chess Championship.
 In 1973, he won silver medal in the Yugoslavian Junior Chess Championship and won gold medal in the Balkan Junior Chess Championship.

 Rade Milovanović played for Yugoslavia in the Men's Chess Balkaniad: